xyzhang30/Game_Engine_and_Authoring_Env/doc/plan/DESIGN_PLAN.md

 abstracted behind other classes.
 Our initial thoughts on class relationships is represented in the UML diagram below. ![UML Diagram](Front End UML Diagram.jpg)

+### Backend

+The backend will support the building, parsing and running of various different turn-based physics games such as air hockey, mini golf, pinball, bowling, etc.
+We plan to abstract the objects and rules for each game and to use design patterns to ensure its flexibility of handling games with very different functionalities.
+...